j2store/userguide/product_tags_menuitem.md

 <a name="creating_a_menu"></a>
 ## Creating a menu of the type product tag

-Post creating  the tag and adding it to the product's article, the next step would be to Create a menu item of the type Product Tags.
+Post creating  the tag and adding it to the product's article, the next step will be to Create a menu item of the type Product Tags.
 Following are the steps that have to be done:

 * Click on Menus->Menu Items->New.

 * The menu title has to be given and the menu item type should be "J2Store product tag layout".

-* The next option would require you to select the tag for the menu item.
+* The next option will require you to select the tag for the menu item.
 Choose the tag that has to be associated with the menu item.

 * Additional Step: Click on the Common options tab and choose the Sub-template to tag_bootstrap3.
 This is the sub-template that should be chosen to display the tags on the layout unlike the default one.

-* You could also choose the level of sub tag until which the products have to be displayed under the "Item view in Category listings" tab in the option "Sub Tag level".
+* You can also choose the level of sub tag until which the products have to be displayed under the "Item view in Category listings" tab in the option "Sub Tag level".

 The  below images show how a menu item of the type "Product tag" is created.